Year 2 - Owl Class

-Our Visit to Woburn Safari Park – 17th October 2018
+Our Visit to Woburn Safari Park – 7th November 2019

 We had a fantastic time at Woburn Safari Park and learnt so much about animal habitats around the world and adaptation.
-We were all mesmerised by the giraffes and particularly Sandy the gorgeous baby giraffe who we viewed from our coach when we went on our ‘Road Safari.’

 We saw a huge variety of different animals including rhinos, lions, zebra, giraffes, sea lions, meerkats, wallabies, bears, penguins, tigers and monkeys.
 We also particularly enjoyed meeting Woburn’s two new lion cubs who we saw in their outdoor enclosure with their mum Zuri!